SEO for Bankruptcy Attorneys

 Foundational SEO For Bankruptcy Attorneys

-These are the basics of SEO.
+These are the basics of lawyer SEO.
 The underlying foundation for crafting a website that prospective clients enjoy using and Google can easily search for and rank.

 If you can perfect the areas of keywords, technical SEO, content, and mobile optimization, you’re well on your way to attracting the audience that will increase your client roster.